Key Deadlines, Compliance & Tax Updates

 Ongoing Annual Compliance Requirements

-Once your first financial year closes, you enter the recurring cycle.
+Once your first financial year closes, you enter a recurring annual cycle: hold or dispense with AGM, file annual return with ACRA, file ECI with IRAS, and submit the corporate income tax return by 30 November.
 Every year, without exception, you must meet four key obligations as part of your Singapore accounting requirements 2026.
 Our post-incorporation compliance guide provides a complete calendar.

 Annual General Meeting Rules for 2026

-Private companies in Singapore no longer need to hold AGMs.
+Private companies in Singapore no longer need to hold AGMs if all members pass a resolution to dispense, or if financial statements are sent to all shareholders within five months after FYE and no shareholder requests an AGM.
 This applies if they meet certain conditions.
 You can skip AGMs if all members pass a resolution to dispense.
 Alternatively, you can skip them if financial statements are sent to all shareholders within five months after FYE.
 Additionally, no shareholder can request an AGM.

 If a shareholder requests an AGM, different rules apply.
 They must request it at least 14 days before the end of the sixth month after FYE.
 If they do, you must hold the AGM within that six-month window.